benavern/z-cookies/README.md

 ## Contribute

-This is an Open-Source project created by ZenZen & Pacejz.
+This is an Open-Source project created by ZeZen & Pacejz.

 You can contribute, fork, pull request, issue, etc...
 We will try to answere to each of you :)